ipython/traitlets/docs/source/config.rst

        app_factory(parent_app: Application) -> Application

      .. note::
-        The return value of the facory above is an *instance*, not a class, son the :meth:`SingletonConfigurable.instance()` is not invoked
+        The return value of the factory above is an *instance*, not a class, son the :meth:`SingletonConfigurable.instance()` is not invoked
         in this case.